-Um Sabatah is a unique coloured mountain and prior to the availability of maps, was used by Bedouin to navigate the area.
+Um Sabatah is a unique coloured mountain in Wadi Rum.
+Prior to the availability of maps, it was used by Bedouins to navigate the area.
 The predominantly red rock has a small amount of white sandstone at its peaks.
 The white sandstone in the upper section of its cliff gives the appearance of top deck chocolate.
-Um Sabatah has an open valley to its West providing a number of sunset viewing locations.
-However due to the number of tourist camps in close proximity these locations have become busy particularly between spring and autumn.
+Um Sabatah has an open valley to its West, therefore providing a number of sunset viewing locations.
+However due to the number of tourist camps around these locations, they have become busy very between spring and autumn.

 As you travel south through Wadi Rum valley between the high imposing red cliffs, you will notice the valley widening.
 Passing the sandy valley floor, dotted with tourist camps in the shadow of the cliffs, Um Sabatah is at the southern end of the primary valley.
 The mountains on the horizon will turn from red to white and you will recognise the colour of the landscape changing.
 This is the edge of the red desert marked by Um Sabatah.

 If you look to your west from Um Sabatah you can see the impressive Al Qatar in the distance.
 The landscape views towards Al Qattar are some of the most photogenic in Wadi Rum.
 This is nicely contrasted by the white, rounded Al Waqa to its immediate south.
-Um Sabatah overlooks the red desert merging into white, the panoramic views offer an opportunity to see the contrast.
+Um Sabatah overlooks the red desert merging into the white desert.
+The panoramic views offer an opportunity to see the contrast in colours.

 The north and eastern face of Um Sabatah has steep red cliffs similar to the formations to its north.
-The south and west of the mountain is exposed to an open plain and increased weathering, while the north and east face other significant mountains.
+The south and west of the mountain is exposed to an open plain and increased weathering.
+The north and east face other significant mountains.
 The desert winds have caused Um Sabatah to erode disproportionately quickly on its southern and western sides.
 As the most southern mountain of Wadi Rum’s red cliffs its gradient steadily declines and at its southern end the cliffs are replaced with stepped rocks offering various sheltered coves and crevices.
 These sheltered locations in combination with the sunset views has made it a popular location to establish tourist camps.
-As you pass the southern end of Um Sabatah you will be notice the sand becoming deeper and be able to appreciate your guides driving skill.
+As you pass the southern end of Um Sabatah you will be notice the sand becoming deeper.
+You will be able to appreciate your guide’s driving skills!